 The focus on pedestrian distraction provides a good example of victim blaming.
-Claims made in recent articles and campaigns about pedestrians being distracted by mobile phones are not supported by any evidence.
+Claims made in some articles and campaigns about pedestrians being distracted by mobile phones are not supported by evidence.
 Information on who was at fault in these more recent deaths is not publicly available.
 However older people, who largely account for the increasing number of pedestrian deaths, are less likely to own or use a mobile phone.
 Studies have found that older adults are more cautious, careful and law-abiding than younger people (Garrard, 2013).
+Moreover, Victoria Walks analysis of police data has revealed that Police consider drivers to be at fault in a majority of crashes with pedestrians (Eady and Burtt 2022).